 Do I need a prescription for cosmetic, colored contacts?

-All types of contact lenses must be dispensed under the authority of a prescription from the physician or optometrist who examined and fitted the contact lenses to the person’s eyes.
-The use of contact lenses (both corrective and non-corrective) involves possible risks to the health of a person’s eyes.
+All types of contact lenses, both corrective and non-corrective (cosmetic and colored contacts), must be dispensed under the authority of a prescription from the physician or optometrist who examined and fitted the contact lenses to the person’s eyes.
+The use of contact lenses, both corrective and non-corrective, involves possible risks to the health of a person’s eyes.
 These risks are due to the fact that contact lens wearers are covering living tissue with a layer of plastic.
 All types of contact lenses are medical devices which are sold and dispensed only by an individual or a business authorized by law to dispense contact lenses.

 Who is required to obtain a contact lens dispensing permit?